pasqal-io/pqhack2025/docs/index.md

 ### Where can I sleep?
 You are free to leave the event site and sleep wherever you want (including home).
 But you can also bring your sleeping bag and take a nap during the competition!
+There will be a designated area for some quiet time.

 ### Can I contest the juri's evaluation?
 No. The juri's decision is final and cannot be contested.
 The awards will be given according to the juri's evaluation.

 ### Can I ask for help during the competition?
 The juri will around the event site and reachable online during the competition for any technical support.
+Requesting help from other people outside the event is not allowed.

 ### Do I need to bring my own food and beverage?
 We will provide drinks (water, coffee, and tea) throughout the event, as well as some snacks.
+Any larger meals should be planned in advance by you and your team.